 There are a number of factors that determine whether people will walk or cycle as a means of transportation; the provision and design of walking and cycling facilities such as sidewalks and bike lanes are among those factors.
 Studies have demonstrated that many people will not cycle if it does not feel safe.
 One study of bicycle-friendly environments in the Netherlands, Denmark and Germany found that the safety of the cycling facilities in these countries was the most important factor contributing to the higher levels of cycling in those countries, particularly among women, children and the elderly.

 While there is considerable debate how best to design cycling facilities, and there is a recognition that the facilities needed will vary depending upon the speed and volume of traffic along a particular roadway, the debate about whether cycling facilities are needed should really be over.
-We should let candidates across the province know that active transportation is a public health priority.

 - New Reports: Public Health and Land Use Planning (chase-canada.org)